Course Information for

 This Web site is created for you.
 No one needs to be ashamed of what he or she does not know or how long it takes to master new information.
 Learning on the Web can be nonjudgmental and self-paced.
 Using advantages of this technology to expand learning opportunities is particularly crucial because we live in a time when learning is becoming a necessity not a luxury.

 The letters in your course number: OPRE, stand for OPerations RE-search.
 OPRE is a science assisting you to make decisions (based on some numerical and measurable scales) by searching, and re-searching for a solution.
 I refer you to What Is OR/MS? for a deeper understanding of what OPRE is all about.
-Decision making process must be based on data neither on personal opinion neither on belief.
+Decision making process must be based on data neither on personal opinion nor on belief.
+Here is how people avoid making serious decisions.
+Do you use some of these strategies?

 To be competitive, business must design quality into products and processes.
 Further, they must facilitate a process of never-ending improvement at all stages of manufacturing.
 A strategy employing statistical methods, particularly statistically designed experiments, produces processes that provide high yield and products that seldom fail.
 Moreover, it facilitates development of robust products that are insensitive to changes in the environment and internal component variation.
 Carefully planned statistical studies remove hindrances to high quality and productivity at every stage of production, saving time and money.
 It is well recognized that quality must be engineered into products as early as possible in the design process.
 One must know how to use carefully planned, cost-effective experiments to improve, optimize and make robust products and processes.